gitlabhq/gitlab-runner/docs/install/kubernetes.md

 The GitLab Runner Helm Chart does not create a secret for you.
-In order to create the secret, you tell Kubernetes to store the certificate as a secret and present it to the Runner containers as a file.
+In order to create the secret, you tell Kubernetes to store the certificate as a secret and present it to the GitLab Runner containers as a file.
 To do this, run the following command:

 ```shell
 kubectl